Do to others as you would like them to do to you. Luke 6:31 (NLT)

 I was perturbed.
 It was frustrating enough that the mechanic couldn’t tell me why the red warning light had come on in my car.
 But in addition, he rattled off a long list of other items he said needed immediate attention.
 He was willing to fix them—for a hefty price, of course.

 While he was explaining the “dire” condition my vehicle was in, he kept using words like imperative, serious, and dangerous.
 He said if I didn’t have certain work done right away, the whole engine could go out!
+I knew enough to know that was not true.

 Oh, and did I mention the brakes?
 According to this mechanic, they, too, were in need of immediate replacement.
 Thankfully I know just enough about brakes to know the price he quoted me was greatly inflated…and that I probably didn’t need them.